 - Carry bag included (hard case available separately)

-- Can use ground coffee or Nespresso pods (with an adapter, not included)
+- Ground coffee or pods (with adapter)

 Cons

-- You need to pay attention when using
+- Need to pay attention

-- Difficult to clean whilst on the road
+- Difficult to clean whilst traveling

 3. Flair Classic – Best for Espresso Enthusiasts